Tom Walkinshaw: Team management

-For 1995 Walkinshaw bought 50% of the Ligier team from Benetton team principal Flavio Briatore.
+For 1995, Walkinshaw bought 50% of the Ligier team from Benetton team principal Flavio Briatore.
 His intention was to take over the team completely, but he was unable to purchase 100% of the team and therefore pulled out of the deal.
 Instead he bought the Arrows team, achieving a coup for the 1997 Formula One season by recruiting reigning world champion Damon Hill to his squad.

-In 1997 Walkinshaw was voted Autocar Man of the Year.
+In 1997, Walkinshaw was voted Autocar Man of the Year.
 By this stage the TWR Group employed 1500 employees in the UK, Sweden, Australia and the United States.
 At the time, Walkinshaw was also managing director of Arrows Grand Prix International.

-His TWR racing group went into liquidation in 2002 after the Arrows team ran out of money.
+Walkinshaw's TWR racing group went into liquidation in 2002 after the Arrows team ran out of money.
 This led to the Australian arm of the operation being bought by Holden.
 However, since the practice of teams being owned by manufacturers in the Supercars Championship was banned, Holden had to divest the team's assets and sell the Holden Racing Team to lead driver Mark Skaife, and K-Mart Racing (later HSV Dealer Team) to John and Margaret Kelly (the parents of V8 Supercar drivers Todd and Rick).

-In 2005 Tom Walkinshaw returned to the V8 Supercars Australia and began a new relationship with his former teams, helping lead Holden to its first series win since 2002 through driver Rick Kelly (2006) and Garth Tander (2007).
-In late 2006 Walkinshaw Performance bought the small Australian sports car manufacturer Elfin Cars.
-In 2007 Walkinshaw Performance acquired a 50% stake in the Holden Racing Team, and in 2008 fully re-acquired the team from Skaife.
+In 2005, Walkinshaw returned to the V8 Supercars Australia and began a new relationship with his former teams, helping lead Holden to its first series win since 2002 through driver Rick Kelly (2006) and Garth Tander (2007).
+In late 2006, Walkinshaw Performance bought the small Australian sports car manufacturer Elfin Cars.
+In 2007, Walkinshaw Performance acquired a 50% stake in the Holden Racing Team, and in 2008 fully re-acquired the team from Skaife.
 2009 saw the debut of Walkinshaw Racing a two car operation known individually as Bundaberg Red Racing and Team Autobarn.